crd230/crd230.github.io/lab1.md

 </center>

 We got an NA.
 This means we have missing median household income for at least one of our tracts.
-I've uploaded a [tutorial]() for dealing with missing data.
-The methods I suggest are *basic* - one can teach an entire class on missing data - so keep this in mind when you deal with missing data in your projects.
+I've posted a [mini lab](https://crd230.github.io/missingdata.html) for dealing with missing data.
+The methods I suggest in that lab are *basic* - one can teach an entire class on missing data - so keep this in mind when you deal with missing data in your projects.
 Please read through the tutorial on your own time.
 For now, let's use the `na.rm = TRUE` argument, which removes tracts that are missing median household income.

 ```r